jasonbra1n/lab/docs/ROADMAP.md

 # Project Roadmap

 This document outlines the development roadmap for the LAB Digital Workshop.
 It's a living document that will evolve as the project grows.
+Last updated: Dec 7, 2025.

+---

-## Current Focus (Q3 2024)
+## Current Focus (Q4 2025 / Q1 2026)

+- **New "About" Page:**
+  - [x] Create a dedicated "About" page that loads like a tool, explaining the project's mission.
-- **UI/UX Refinement:**
+- **UI/UX & Tool Refinement:**
   - [ ] Implement a CSS-only loading animation to replace the "Loading tool..." text.
-  - [ ] Improve the mobile navigation menu's user experience.
   - [ ] Ensure all tools are fully responsive and accessible.
-- **Tool Enhancement:**
   - [ ] Complete the `dj-audio-visualizer` tool.
   - [ ] Add more features to the `gematria-calculator` (e.g., different cipher options).
-- **Architecture:**
-  - [x] **Decouple Radio Stream Player:** Refactor the `radiostream-player` into its own repository and integrate it back into the SPA using an iframe.
-This serves as a pilot for modular, independent tool deployment.

 ## Next Up

-- **New "About" Page:**
-  - [ ] Create a dedicated "About" page that loads like a tool, explaining the project's mission.
 - **New Tools:**
   - [ ] **Retreat 🌿:** A guided breathing exercise tool.
   - [ ] **Work 🔧:** A JSON formatter/validator.
   - [ ] **Play 🎮:** A simple typing speed test game.
-  - [x] **Play 🎮:** Added Denon CD Player Emulator (via iframe).

 ## Future Ideas (Backlog)